A History of the Kilt and Tartan

 Alastair Campbell of Airds, Unicorn Pursuviant and Chairman, Advisory Committee on Tartans to the Lord Lyon

 Although the exact derivation of the word ‘tartan’ is not clear, it originally referred to a type of material rather than a specific pattern.
 It was not until much later that a system of “striping” in certain colors became a method of identifying a Highlander ’s affiliation.
-This too may have evolved from the Romans, who displayed rank by marking their shirts with stripes; the more stripes, the higher the rank.

 The plaid (pronounced ‘played’ in Gaelic, which meant blanket) was a large piece of woolen material woven in a pattern, although originally it was probably shades of gray, and was an old textile concept for Highland wear.
 When wrapped around the body in a certain way, it became theFeileadh Mhor or Feileadh Beag–now commonly referred to as the Great Kilt.
 Like native people in other lands, the Picts used different plants to produce distinctive colors and combinations of colors.

 Evolution into Specific Tartans

 Sir Robert Gordon of Gordonstoun, Tutor to the Earl of Sutherland, wrote to Murray of Pulrossie in 1618 instructing him to remove the red and white lines from the plaids of his men so as to bring their dress into harmony with that of the other Sutherland septs.
 In 1689 after the first Jacobite uprising, the English government believed that more order needed to be brought to Scotland, which led to the massacre at Glencoe in 1692.
 The Proscription Act of 1746 was lifted on July 1, 1782 not 1814 as mentioned several times.
 During this time military regiments were allowed to continue wearing highland dress as well as women wearing tartan as the act only mentions men and boys.
 You can read the full act at this website: